Rosacea symptoms & treatment

 - Urea

-Many new medications for rosacea treatment have been developed recently.
-The type of medication your doctor prescribes will depend on which potential signs and symptoms of rosacea you're experiencing.
-You may need to try different rosacea treatment options or a combination of drugs to find a treatment that works best for you, especially considering the signs of rosacea can vary from person to person.
+The type of medication your doctor prescribes depends on your rosacea symptoms.
+You may need to try different rosacea treatment options or a combination of medications to find a treatment that works best for you.

-- Topical drugs that reduce flushing: For mild to moderate rosacea, your doctor may prescribe a cream or gel that you apply to the affected rosacea skin.
+- Topical medications that reduce flushing: For mild to moderate rosacea, your doctor may prescribe a cream or gel with azelaic acid that you apply to the affected rosacea skin.
 These medications reduce flushing by constricting blood vessels.

-- Oral antibiotics: Your doctor may prescribe an oral antibiotic for moderate to severe rosacea with bumps and pimples, also known as rosacea bumps.
+- Oral antibiotics: Your doctor may prescribe an oral antibiotic for moderate to severe rosacea with bumps and pimples.

 - Oral acne medicine: If you have severe rosacea that doesn't respond to other medications, your doctor may prescribe a more powerful oral acne medication that also helps clear up acne-like lesions of rosacea.

 Laser therapy for rosacea can make enlarged blood vessels less visible.
 Talk with your doctor about the risks and benefits.
 Side effects of laser therapy for rosacea include swelling and bruising that might last for several days.
-On brown or black skin, laser treatment might cause long-term or permanent discoloration of the treated skin.
+On skin with darker pigmentation or complexion, laser treatment might cause long-term or permanent discoloration of the treated skin.
 Laser treatment for rosacea is usually considered a cosmetic procedure, which insurance typically doesn't cover.

 Get care